Iwasawa Decomposition for Lie Superalgebras: Involutions and the Iwasawa Decomposition

 To show the sum is direct, if we have $x+h+y=0$, where $x\in\k$, $h\in\a$, and $y\in\n$, then applying $[h',\cdot]$ for $h'\in\a$ we find that $[h',y]=-[h',x]\in\p$.
 Hence $\theta([h',y])=-[h',y]\in\n$, while $[\theta(h'),\theta(y)]=-[h',\theta(y)]\in\n^-$.
 Hence $[h',y]=0$ for all $h'\in\a$ implying $y=0$.
 It follows that $x+h=0$, and since $x\in\k$ and $h\in\p$ this implies $x=h=0$, and we are done. \end{proof}

-Before stating the next corollary, we make a definition.
+Before stating the next corollary, we need a couple of definitions.

-\begin{definition} Let $R$ be a GRRS and let $Q=\Z R\sub\h^*$ be the root lattice.
+\begin{Definition} Let $R$ be a GRRS and let $Q=\Z R\sub\h^*$ be the root lattice.
 Given a group homomorphism $\phi:Q\to\R$ such that $\phi(\alpha)\neq0$ for all $\alpha\in R$, we obtain a partition $R=R^+\sqcup R^-$ where $R^{\pm}=\{\alpha\in R:\pm\phi(\alpha)>0\}$.
-We call $R^+$ the positive roots of $R$, and any partition of $R$ arising in this way is called a positive system. \end{definition}
+We call $R^+$ the positive roots of $R$, and any partition of $R$ arising in this way is called a positive system. \end{Definition}

-Positive systems for $R$ are equivalent to choices of Borel subalgebras of a corresponding Lie superalgebra $\g$ containing $\h$, where the Borel subalgebra is given by $\b=\h\oplus\bigoplus\limits_{\alpha\in R^+}\g_{\alpha}$ (in fact we define Borel subalgebras to be subalgebras arising in this way).
+Positive systems for $R$ are equivalent to choices of Borel subalgebras of the corresponding Lie superalgebra $\g$ which contain $\h$, where the Borel subalgebra is given by $\b=\h\oplus\bigoplus\limits_{\alpha\in R^+}\g_{\alpha}$ (in fact we define Borel subalgebras to be subalgebras arising in this way).

+\begin{Definition} Let $\theta$ be an involution of $\g$ which admits an Iwasawa decomposition.
+We say a choice of positive system for $R$ is an \emph{Iwasawa positive system} if there exists a positive system for $\ol{R}$ which is compatible with it.
+Here, if $\ol{\phi}:\ol{R}\to\R$ and $\phi:R\to\R$ are homomorphisms determining positive systems for $\ol{R}$ and $R$ respectively, we say $\phi$ is compatible with $\ol{\phi}$ if $\phi(\alpha)>0$ whenever both $\ol{\alpha}\neq0$ and $\ol{\phi}(\ol{\alpha})\neq0$.
+If $R$ is an Iwasawa positive system, we call the corresponding Borel subalgebra an Iwasawa Borel subalgebra of $\g$. \end{Definition}

-\begin{cor} If $\theta$ is an involution on a simple basic superalgebra or $\g\l(m|n)$ such that $\theta$ preserves the nondegenerate invariant form, then either $\theta$ or $\delta\circ\theta$ admits an Iwasawa decomposition.
-In particular, either the fixed points of $\theta$ or the fixed points of $\delta\circ\theta$ have a complementary Borel subalgebra. \end{cor}
+\begin{Corollary} If $\theta$ is an involution on a basic simple Lie superalgebra or $\g\l(m|n)$ such that $\theta$ preserves the nondegenerate invariant form, then the following are true: \begin{enumerate} \item either $\theta$ or $\delta\circ\theta$ admits an Iwasawa decomposition; \item an Iwasawa Borel subalgebra of $\g$ corresponding to $\theta$ exists, and it is complementary to the fixed points of $\theta$ if $\theta$ admits an Iwasawa decomposition. \end{enumerate} \end{Corollary}